eggheads/eggdrop/doc/sphinx_source/mainDocs/tls.rst

 after compiling your bot (If you installed eggdrop to a non-standard location, use make sslcert DEST=/path/to/eggdrop).
-This will generate a 4096-bit private key (eggdrop.key) and a certificate (eggdrop.crt) after you fill in therequired fields.
+This will generate a 4096-bit private key (eggdrop.key) and a certificate (eggdrop.crt) after you fill in the required fields.
 Alternatively, you can use 'make sslsilent' to generate a key and certificate non-interactively, using pre-set values.
 This is useful when installing Eggdrop via a scripted process.